tayobillz/Home-Screen-featured/README.md

 ### What I learned

 Working on this project helped me get more comfortable with responsive layouts using CSS Grid and media queries.
-One key thing I practiced was building a mobile-first navbar that toggles on smaller screens and switches to a full desktop nav on wider screens.
+One key thing I practiced was building a mobile-first navbar that toggles on smaller screens and switches to a full desktop nav on wider screens and also learning what i have done on menu toggle.

 ### Continued development